 Their lives are much harder than how mine was growing up.
-Not only are they poor and barely get by, they also get night letters from the Taliban threatening them not to work with Americans or ISAF forces.
+Not only are they poor and barely get by, they also get nightly letters from the Taliban threatening them not to work with Americans or ISAF forces.
 We build a school for the kids and the Taliban blows it up.
-We let them work on our base so they can feed their families and weeks or months later, we find their torso on the side of a dirt road with their head, arms and legs chopped off.
+We let them work on our base so they can feed their families and weeks or months later, we find their torso on the side of a dirt road with their head, arms, and legs chopped off.

-Usually the body parts were dropped off at the surviving widow’s qalat.
-Our interpreters are afraid to even go home for leave because of threats from the Taliban.
+Usually, the body parts were dropped off at the surviving widow’s qalat.
+Our interpreters were afraid to even go home for leave because of threats from the Taliban.
 The kids there… I don’t even want to talk about that.
 They suffer as well.
 The civilians are caught in the middle of everything is what I’m trying to convey to you.
 Just from what I experienced in Afghanistan.

-Then I see the extremes of both sides.
-One side stating that we should have Sharia Law in our lands or that President Donald Trump is a fascist and a white supremacist who doesn’t want minorities to live in the United States.
-The other extreme is that all Muslims should die, they are all terrorists, we should nuke them.
+I see the extremes of both sides.
+One side states that we should have Sharia Law in our lands or that President Donald Trump is a fascist and a white supremacist who doesn’t want minorities to live in the United States.
+The other extreme is that all Muslims should die, they are all terrorists, and we should nuke them.
 Their religion is evil and is the source that promotes terrorism.
-Well… I fought alongside Muslims and other Afghanies against other Muslims.
+Well… I fought alongside Muslims and other Afghans against other Muslims.
 So I can reassure you that not all Muslims are bad.
 I do also know that it was Muslims that organized and executed the attacks on 9/11.

-I wish those families could live here in the United States free of the oppression.
+I wish those families could live here in the United States free of oppression.
 It’s hard enough trying to get our interpreters over here.
-If they do get a chance to come to the United States, I would want them to live here in a peaceful and free land without someone hunting them down to slaughter them at their homes.
+If they do get a chance to come to the United States, I want them to live here in a peaceful and free land without someone hunting them down to slaughter them at their homes.
 Why would we want the same Sharia Law here to be waiting for them?